 Current and Previous Gideon Klein Scholars

 2020-2021 Kalah Karloff (Northeastern University Music Industry and Communications Studies major, with minor in Media Production) researched how music was used as a form of torture by the Nazis in concentration camps and how the effect of music on the human body can change with its context.
 She wrote a paper called “Music and the Holocaust: “We Made Music in Hell” as part of which specific songs are assessed musically and lyrically to explore the reason behind these choices, with clear applications to our own day.
 It is accompanied by a video collage of musical examples entitled Musical Selections from Music and the Holocaust: “We Made Music in Hell”.
 Kalah’s project is now available through the University Library Digital Repository Service here.
-Kalah will present her work during Holocaust and Genocide Awareness Week 2021.
+Kalah presented her work during Holocaust and Genocide Awareness Week 2021.
+Her presentation is here.

 2019-2020 Yael Sheinfeld (Northeastern University Communications major with minors in Political Science and English) created an animated film based on the children’s book The Children’s Tree of Terezin by Dede Harris.
 Please see Yael’s film here.